-This is a natural processed Indonesian, and you just don't see those too often.
 It roasts a little different than anything you're used to.
-The middle of the roast tries to race so you have to keep the heat down and hold it back a bit.
-The 1st cracks last longer than you might expect them to, but make sure you let them finish and give them enough heat that you don't stall out the ending.
+The end of the roast tries to race so you have to keep the heat down and hold it back a bit.
+The 1st cracks last longer than you might expect them to.
 If you want to drink it as coffee, I like it about 4 degrees darker than a natural Ethiopian coffee.
 If you want it drink it as espresso, give it about 9 degrees darker than an Ethiopian.
-It has no earthiness, lots of complexity, and it's pretty bright and fruity.
-Almost a mixed fruit like bubblegum.
-In the lightest roasts, there's an unripe banana and a pineapple taste, and then when you give it those few extra degrees the banana fades away and the pineapple becomes stronger, and there's some citrus and honey and spice notes in there too.
+It has no earthiness, lots of complexity, and it's pretty bright and floral and fruity.
+Rose, winey, a mixed fruit like cherry tomato, black raspberry, grape wine.
+Lots of sweetness, no earthiness.

 - choosing a selection results in a full page refresh